 We are also working with CCG and local practices in federation to improve health outcomes for our patients – and we have named doctor leads who go to these.
 We also have named nurse and doctor leads for different medical areas and conditions so that they can help guide the rest of us on current and best practice.
 This will hopefully translate into a better quality of clinical care for our patients.

-For All Population Groups
+For All Patients

 - We have developed an innovative way which involves educating and empowering patients, educating the staff, developing an effective recall system and creating a protocol driven computerised SystmOne tool, which with the click of a button will highlight any outstanding monitoring requirements.
 In days when more and more medications, which were traditionally prescribed in secondary care, are being prescribed in primary care either via a shared care arrangement or initiated by GPs, many of them needing frequent and close monitoring, we recognised the need for a fail-safe mechanism to ensure they are being prescribed and monitored in a safe and effective manner.